Skip to content

 Architect or design-and-build contractor?

-Architect-led: you hire the architect, they produce drawings, you tender to multiple builders.
-Better design quality, more competition on price, design changes managed by architect.
+Architect-led: you hire the architect, they produce drawings, and the build goes out to tender.
+Better design quality, clearer cost control, and design changes managed by the architect.
 Design-and-build: contractor handles design and build under one contract.
 Faster, single point of accountability, but design quality varies and changes are more expensive.
 For homes you'll live in long-term, architect-led is usually preferred.
 For commercial or speed-critical projects, design-and-build is often chosen.

 What's BCAR and do I need it?